210119-java-enterprise/jLiteORM/README.md

 The jLiteORM framework relies on annotations for integration with your project.
 POJOs must be annotated accordingly.
 For database connectivity, the user must provide a .properties file.
 The framework contains three user exposed classes: Configuration, EntityManager, and Session.
-These classes must me added to your project's main method for the framework to function.
+These classes must be added to your project's main method for the framework to function.
 The Session class provides the public methods for basic CRUD fuctionality.

 ## Configuration(Maven)